lucadiliello/sweep-line-algorithm-python/README.md

 # SweepLineAlgorithm

-A Python implementation of the Sweep Plane Algorithm.
+A Python implementation of the Sweep Line Algorithm.
 The algorithm works fine if no segment is perfectly vertical, otherwise the number of intersections found could be different from the real result.
+However, in most cases it seems to work fine even with vertical segments.

 It uses a custom version of a PriorityQueue (to store the events) and a custom version of a TreeSet (to store the state segments).

-Open and launch
+Launch
 ```
 python2 example.py
 ```